The Oldest Town In Mississippi That Everyone Should Visit At Least Once

 Aside from eateries that specialize in local cuisine, Ocean Springs is also home to a variety of ethnic restaurants that aren’t commonly found in surrounding areas.
-Aunt Jenny’s Catfish and B.B.s are favorites when it comes to po’ boys and seafood.
+Aunt Jenny’s Catfish is a favorite when it comes to po’ boys and seafood.
 If it’s a Mediterranean fare you’re looking for, you can’t go wrong with Phoenicia Gourmet Restaurant.
-For sushi with a bit of a twist, you’ll definitely want to check out Chef Scott’s.
 Satisfy your craving for a mouthwatering steak at Anthony’s Steak and Seafood.

 Ready to plan your trip to Ocean Springs?

 Before you head to the historic town, visit

 for more information, including upcoming events and festivals.